OpenDroneMap/docs/sw/_sources/arguments.rst.txt

   Set this parameter if you want to generate a PNG rendering of the orthophoto.
 Default: ``False``

 :ref:`orthophoto-resolution<orthophoto-resolution>` <float > 0.0>
   Orthophoto resolution in cm / pixel.
-Note that this value is capped by a ground sampling distance (GSD) estimate.
-To remove the cap, check --ignore-gsd also.
-Default: ``5``
+Note that this value is capped by a ground sampling distance (GSD) estimate.Default: ``5``

 :ref:`pc-classify<pc-classify>`
   Classify the point cloud outputs.
 You can control the behavior of this option by tweaking the --dem-\* parameters.
 Default: ``False``